 12. There is a Suomenlinna Hostel on the island

-If you fancied extending your stay on Suomenlinna island then I would recommend booking the hostel they have there that is open in the summer from May – September called Hostel Suomenlinna.
+If you fancy extending your stay on Suomenlinna island then I would recommend booking the hostel they have there that is open in the summer from May – September called Hostel Suomenlinna.
 I think it would be so cool to stay on the island for a few days.
 Click here to book!

 Camping is strictly prohibited on Suomenlinna, so don’t try it!